-The President serves as the Chief Executive Officer of Divine Word College.
-He has responsibility for the overall affairs of DWC and is the primary liaison between the College and the Board of Trustees.
+1.1 Is elected by and responsible to the Board of Trustees for a term designated by the By-Laws.
+He is the chief educational and administrative officer of the institution, with responsibility for the overall affairs of the College, and is the primary liaison between the College and the Board of Trustees.
 The President helps develop, define, and articulate a vision for the College, and he leads the College in fulfilling its mission.